Paulo Sokoli: International career

 Sokoli was called up for the first time in international level at Albania national under-17 football team by the coach Džemal Mustedanagić to participate in the 2012 UEFA European Under-17 Championship qualifying round in the month October 2011.
 He managed to play two full 90-minutes matches and helped his team to gain their qualification to the next Elite round by taking the second place in the rank of the group.

 Also in the Elite round in March 2012 Sokoli played two full 90-minute matches but Albania U17 eliminated from the tournament finishing in the 3rd place.

-Following his good performances with Albania under-17, Sokoli received a call up highery at Albania national under-19 football team by the coach Foto Strakosha, for the 2014 UEFA European Under-19 Championship qualifying round.
+Following his good performances with Albania under-17, Sokoli received a call up higher at Albania national under-19 football team by the coach Foto Strakosha, for the 2014 UEFA European Under-19 Championship qualifying round.
 He played every minute of all 3 matches of the tournament but Albania u19 got eliminated finishing in the last 4th place of the group collecting 2 points.